Assessment standard

 How is it different from a normal age calculation?

 It isn’t — the maths is the same.
 The difference is the need for an exact figure on a specific test date, which is why this version asks for both dates explicitly.
+For your everyday age, use the main age calculator.

 What does the years;months format mean?